RaidPRDev/android-webapp-startup/README.md

 Before you can start, you need to have Android Studio 3.0.0 or greater installed on your machine.<br>
 To download visit https://developer.android.com/studio/

+> I should not that you will need a Google Developer License in order to make a final build and publish.
+With the license you can create your app and application id which you will need when you configure the app's project manifest file.

 ## Project Setup

 Launch Android Studio, and select 'Open an existing Android Project project'